Written by Divinity Nutra, Updated on April 4, 2022

-Turmeric contains approximately 3-6% curcuminoids, which are responsible for the vast majority of its health benefits.
-But, can turmeric help improve liver health, and is it good for detoxification and cleansing?
+Turmeric contains approximately 3.14% curcuminoids, which are responsible for the vast majority of its health benefits.
+But, is turmeric good for the liver, and is it good for detoxification and cleansing?

 Recent studies show that curcumin has many beneficial effects derived from its antiviral, antibacterial, and antifungal properties.
 These trials have demonstrated positive results with several inflammatory conditions such as allergies and asthma, IBS (Irritable Bowel Syndrome), and even skin conditions like psoriasis.

 New evidence suggests curcumin’s antioxidant activity can improve liver health by behaving as a detox agent in the body, reducing the risk of liver disease.
 This research brings promising news if you’re looking for a natural liver cleanse or a way to flush out toxins.
 (1)

 Before we cover the studies in more detail, let’s analyze the job of the liver in the human body.

 The liver is arguably the most dynamic and essential organ in the body.
 Think of it as the master filtration system that metabolizes medications and detoxifies dangerous chemicals.
 As you can imagine, without a functional liver, your time on earth is quite limited.

 Admittedly, most people take liver health for granted.
 While it’s not always top of mind to maintain a healthy liver (as opposed to say heart or brain health), it’s just as important.